 Timothy Wesonga's presentation was delivered by Mwenda Mbaka who shared the East African Community's (EAC's) role and progress in establishing Mutual Recognition Agreements with respect to VPPs.
 The laws governing VPPs in the five EAC countries was presented as was the status of VPPs in East Africa including the registered number of VPPs, their categories, the ratio of VPPs to veterinarians and the area of work VPPs are engaged in.
 The primary objective of a mutual recognition agreement is to harmonise standards to facilitate the flow of services between member countries as well as from outside the Community primarily to facilitate trade.
 The EAC has adopted the OIE definition of VPPs and harmonises the practice of VPPs within the framework of the broader definition provided by the OIE.
-Mbaka outlined the proposed minimum academic requirements of VPPs.
+Mbaka outlined the proposed minimum academic requirements of VPPs and categorized them into three levels.
+In the EAC, only Kenya and Tanzania registers VPPs.
 He concluded by advocating for strengthening of VPP associations, involving VPPs in decision making, including them in the development of laws, calling for their representation in VSB and encouraging them to register.